 Step 12.
 Get a home inspection

 A home inspector will look for problems that you’ll want to address before you buy the home such as a leaking roof, plumbing or electrical problems, heating and cooling system repairs, termite damage, structural issues, and more.
+Your inspector may also want to review the seller's real estate disclosures.
 Depending on the results, you may want to ask the seller to make repairs or reduce the sale price of the home.
-Learn more about home inspections.

 Step 13.
 Shop for homeowners’ insurance